 I still haven’t been able to work but have started to document some smaller work I’ve done this past year in a small sketchbook.
 Mostly mark making, collage, and simple printing, resulting in mixed media books and other explorations.
 Some of this work was done in courses lead by Lorna Crane and by Sally Tyrie through Fiber Arts Take Two.
 Revisiting work is calming, a chance to slow down and think about my direction – how will this work influence future projects.
 I still have a ways to go with this documentation but here are some results to date.
 It’s a work in progress.

 Mark Making Explorations: 1.
-Black and White Book, 2.
-Fabric Samples
+Mark Making Book, 2.
+Painted Fabric Samples

 1. Print: Incoming Tide, 2.
 Small collage using various types of simple printing